iluvjava/Maths/Notebook 2.0/AMATH 515 (Optimization Fundamentals)/Strong Wolfe Condition.md

 > \end{aligned}
 > $$

-* The first conditions prevent it from over steping, stepping pass the local minima of a convex region (If there is any local minima and it's a convex region)
+* The first conditions prevent it from over stepping, stepping pass the local minima of a convex region (If there is any local minima and it's a convex region)

 * The second condition will assert some kind of convexity constraint.
 It also makes sure that the step size is not too small.
-For sufficnetly small stepsaize, say $\alpha = 0$, it decreases the objective too much compare to the relaxed second ray, $c_2p^T\nabla[f](x^{(k)})$[^2]
+For sufficiently small stepsize, say $\alpha = 0$, it decreases the objective too much compare to the relaxed second ray, $c_2p^T\nabla[f](x^{(k)})$[^2]

 The second condition is sometimes wrote as: